IMT-SU-25-26/13th-NPLC-CP/README.md

 7. React Imports Fifth
 8. Other Imports Last

+# Import Path Rules
-a.
-Always use @/ for absolute imports from the src directory.
+1. Always use @/ for absolute imports from the src directory.
-b.
-Use relative imports for local files within the same directory or nearby directories.
+2. Use relative imports for local files within the same directory or nearby directories.

 # Code Structure Rules